rvdxk/gui-test-swing/README.md

 A Java development environment such as IntelliJ IDEA is recommended for compiling and running the code.

 ## How to Run
-Clone the repository to your local machine: git clone https://github.com/rvdxk/gui-test-swing.git Compile the Main.java file.
+Clone the repository to your local machine: git clone https://github.com/rvdxk/gui-test-swing.git<br>
+Compile the Main.java file.<br>
-Run the compiled program to launch the GUI.
+Run the compiled program to launch the GUI.<br>

 ## Screenshots
 ![Screenshot (63)](https://github.com/rvdxk/gui-test-swing/assets/136000622/4f993026-d6f8-48e4-bd0d-34f802d54d60)